 The Internal Development Approvals Committee (IDAC) has the delegated authority to make a decision on all applications for planning permits that are referred to it.

-An application for a planning permit is heard and determined at IDAC when 6 or more objections to an application for planning permit are received, or if a councillor requests that an application is ‘called in’.
+An application for a planning permit is heard and determined at IDAC when 6 or more properties object to an application for planning permit are received, or if a councillor requests that an application is ‘called in’.

 All councillors are members of the IDAC.
 Three councillors attend each IDAC meeting on a rotational basis and make up the Committee.

-A resolution made by the committee is made publically (verbally) by the chairperson on the night of the IDAC meeting and the outcome is formally documented.
+A resolution made by the committee is made publicly (verbally) by the chairperson on the night of the IDAC meeting and the outcome is formally documented.